TIBCOSoftware/be-contribution/channel/sb/README.md

 ## Pre-requisites

 * The StreamBase Channel in BusinessEvents requires a Simple Event definition in the BusinessEvents Project to match the corresponding schema definition in the StreamBase application.
+* Since StreamBase jars are already removed, a property for SB home is set in pom.xml of SBChannel which is used to get the required jar (sb-java-tools.jar).

 ## Getting Started